couchbase/geocouch/README.md

 -------------

 A working installation of CouchDB with corresponding source code.
-GeoCouch works best with the latest stable releases of CouchDB.
+GeoCouch works best with the latest stable releases of CouchDB (must be >= 1.0.2).

 Installation